DoSomething/contentful-prototype/docs/development/features/rewards.md

 -   **1 Action** - Awarded after the user's first post is submitted.
 This will also show up in the reportback affirmation modal.
 -   **2 Actions** - Awarded after the user's second post is submitted.
 This will also show up in the reportback affirmation modal.
 -   **3 Actions** - Awarded after the user's third post is submitted.
 This will also show up in the reportback affirmation modal.
+-   **4 Actions** - Awarded after the user's fourth post is submitted.
+This will also show up in the reportback affirmation modal.
 -   **1 Staff Fave** - This badge remains hidden until earned.
 Awarded when a post gets tagged with `good-submission`.
 -   **2 Staff Faves** - This badge remains hidden until earned.
 Awarded when a second post gets tagged with `good-submission`.
 -   **3 Staff Faves** - This badge remains hidden until earned.
 Awarded when a third post gets tagged with `good-submission`.